immcantation/alakazam/docs/topics/collapseDuplicates.md

 `text_fields` columns.
 Defines both the input and output delimiter.

+dry
+:   if `TRUE` perform dry run.
+Only labels the sequences without collapsing them.

 verbose
 :   if `TRUE` report the number input, discarded and output sequences; if `FALSE` process sequences silently.